tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 - initializes our `espi_service` comms support.
 - defines a function for sending a test message to the battery

-Now, we need to update the `run` block in our `main()` function to include these new tasks in the spawn list:
+Now, we need to update the `run` block in our `main()` function to include these three tasks to what already exists in the spawn list:

 ```rust